 This is the least common type of shoplifter.
 Kleptomania is a rare impulse control disorder that occurs among only 1% of shoplifters.
 The items stolen are usually inexpensive items that they don’t need or can’t use, such as multiple of the same item or clothes that don’t fit.

 Kleptomaniacs are usually women older than age 20.
 They often seem tense or anxious when shoplifting.
 They sometimes steal items near the checkout line because their anxiety may increase while waiting in line.
 They may be in therapy or on medication for anxiety or obsessive-compulsive behavior.

 This type of shoplifter may have a history of arrests.
 If caught, they often use explanations along the lines of “I don’t remember taking it,” or “I don’t know why I took it.”
 They usually do not respond angrily when caught.

 Shoplifting can be a real struggle, especially for those who are stealing due to an addictive situation.
 If you need help, STOPLifting is our online behavior change course that helps you identify your motives for shoplifting and find ways that you can make a change.
 If you are dealing with other addictions, we have courses for alcohol, marijuana, and other drugs as well.
-Learn more here.
+Learn more about our alcohol, drug, and relationship courses here.